Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI

 The signal leakage term is $E_{c, k}^{\mathrm {leak }}=\sum_{\omega=1}^{8} E_{c, k}^{\omega,\mathrm{ l e a k}}$, where

 \end{thm}

 \itshape {Proof:} \upshape See Appendix \ref{appendix8}. $\blacksquare$

-Compared the rate expression $\underline{R}_{c,k}$ in Theorem \ref{theorem4} with $\underline{R}_k$ in Theorem \ref{theorem2}, we are able to find some insights with respect to spatial correlation and EMI.
+By comparing the rate $\underline{R}_{c,k}$ in Theorem \ref{theorem4} with the rate $\underline{R}_k$ in Theorem \ref{theorem2}, we can unveil the impact of spatial correlation and EMI.
 The impact of spatial correlation on the achievable rate is discussed in the following remark.